Patmos - Leros

 Can I take an overnight ferry from Patmos to Leros?

-Use our Deal Finder to find out whether your preferred ferry is an overnight ferry.
-Here you can also find the current ferry timetables and crossing times.
-Please note that the duration of the night ferries are usually slightly longer than that of the day ferries.
+Please note that the duration of the night ferries can at times be slightly longer than that of the day ferries.

-Journey Information
+Patmos to Leros Journey Information

 International Travel Rules

 Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
 In most cases, a valid passport is required when traveling from Patmos to Leros, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
-To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel
+To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.

 Travel Smart: How to book a ferry